Against William Gibson

 I am not sure where the “hard science” is alone in this sentence.
 The Robin Hood adventure is about to begin.
 It’s a fun one.
 Nothing more, nothing less.
 I imagine a thirteen-year-old kid reading this book during lunch break.
-It breaks my heart that Gibson has become a stooge for the neoliberal oligarchs that decries "fascism" and "those evil Russian hackers" who continue to threaten their racial egalitarian project.
-When technology becomes the center of a fantasy genre, it’s a sign about our own capitalist society.
+It breaks my heart that Gibson has become a stooge for the neoliberal oligarchs that decry "fascism" and "those evil Russian hackers" who continue to threaten their racial egalitarian project.
+When technology becomes the center of a fantasy genre, it’s a sign of our capitalist society.

-At the end of the dead-pan, existentialist comedy film Napoleon Dynamite, Kip sings an awkward song at his wedding.
+At the end of the deadpan, existentialist comedy film Napoleon Dynamite, Kip sings an awkward song at his wedding.

 “Yes, I love technology

 But not as much as you, you see

 Always and forever”